Your session has timed out

 What’s the difference?

-In the second example, “Technical and tactical” guidance is replaced with “strategic advice” to emphasize leadership skills.
-The change prevents hiring managers from thinking that your mentorship skills are limited to battle plans and military exercises.
+These changes prevent hiring managers from thinking your mentorship and leadership skills are limited to battle plans and military exercises.

 Writing an effective military resume isn't all about avoiding jargon.
 Want to know what action words will give your resume a boost?
 Read our guide: "+80 Examples Of Resume Action Words For Every Profession"